yunkunrao/tendermint.com/content/blog/tendermint-0-10-0-release.md

 > *Credits to our [team](/about),
 > and [community](http://forum.tendermint.com:3000/) for the hard work in making this
 > release possible.
 Esepcially to [Anton Kaliaev (@melekes)](https://twitter.com/akaliaev)
 > for his work on the new logger, and to Ethan Frey (@ethanfrey) for fixing everything that
 > broke during this massive refactor!

 The main purpose of Tendermint 0.10.0 is to perform some major, long-overdue, cleanup.
 This includes merging repositories, introducing configuration structs, overhauling our logger, and cleaning up the JSON APIs.

-TODO
 Get the latest release at [our downloads page](/download).
 See the [v0.10.0 release
-notes](https://github.com/tendermint/tendermint/blob/master/CHANGELOG.md#091-april-18-2017) for more details.
+notes](https://github.com/tendermint/tendermint/blob/master/CHANGELOG.md#0100-june-2-2017) for more details.

 **Repository Merging**

 When we initially introduced the ABCI in late 2015, we took apart the Tendermint codebase by moving many of the pieces into their own repositories.
 Most notable were the `go-p2p`, `go-rpc`, `go-crypto`, and `go-wire`, libraries, but there were also many more like `go-db`, `go-common`, `go-autofile`, and so on.
 Needless to say, it was painful to synchronize changes across all these repositories.

 In v0.10.0, we merged `go-p2p` and `go-rpc` back into `tendermint`, in the `p2p` and `rpc/lib` subdirectories, respectively.
 We also merged most of the other `go-XXX` repositories into a new repository, called `tmlibs`.
 So now `go-common` is `tmlibs/common`, `go-db` is `tmlibs/db`, and so on.